OUR RECOMMENDED PARROT DIET

 | SUPPLEMENTS | TOXIC FOODS | DON'TS | SPECIES SPECIFICS | LINKS |

 The following recommendations may not apply to all species and are meant only as a guideline.
 Certain species may have special requirements not included here.
+A combination of dry mix, pellets and produce are ideal.
+The amounts depend upon the species, the age of the bird, and the activity of the bird.
 RECIPE: Get as much information as possible regarding the type of bird(s) that you own, put it all together, mix well with a dash of common sense, and then feed!

 My suggestions for a dry food diet consist of a good clean seed mix labeled for the right size bird (no wild bird food), hulled oats (oat groats), pellets, spray millet, and large mixed nuts.
 Even the smaller birds such as conures get halved walnuts which are a good source of Omega3 fatty acids.
 Otherwise, small birds unable to crack nuts get finely diced walnuts and slivered almonds.
 Many species are grain eaters in the wild, so should be offered different types of seed and millet spray.
 It is a myth